Certified Hospice and Palliative Care Administrator

-Recertification of this credential will still be available using the Hospice and Palliative Accrual for Recertification (HPAR) process, as listed under the CHPCA® Recertification tab.
+Beginning on January 1, 2018, the Hospice and Palliative Credentialing Center discontinued offering this certification by examination.
+Recertification of this credential will still be available using the Hospice and Palliative Accrual for Recertification (HPAR) process, as listed below.

-The Certified Hospice and Palliative Care Administrator (CHPCA®) credential was designed for experienced hospice and palliative health care administrators.
-Initial applicants had the equivalent of two years of full time administrative work in a hospice or palliative setting in the three years leading up to their initial certification.
+The Certified Hospice and Palliative Care Administrator (CHPCA) credential was designed for experienced hospice and palliative health care administrators.
+Initial applicants had the equivalent of two years of full-time administrative work in a hospice or palliative setting in the three years leading up to their initial certification.

+HPCC offers one option for CHPCA recertification, by using a process known as the Hospice and Palliative Accrual for Recertification (HPAR).
 The HPAR process requires fulfilling practice hour requirements and the accumulation of 100 points of professional development activities over the preceding four years.
 Points can be accrued through continuing education, academic education, professional publications, professional presentations, precepting students, orienting staff, and volunteer service in professional organizations.
 Each area varies as to how the points are calculated and how many of the total points can be obtained by that method.
-More details and instructions are in the HPAR packet for CHPCA®.
+More details and instructions are in the HPAR packet for CHPCA.

-Click here to download the HPAR FAQs.
+Click here for the CHPCA HPAR packet

-Click here to view a brief informational slideshow on HPAR.
+Click here to view a brief informational slideshow on HPAR